amjd/GenMed/README.md

 - Send `@genmed.info <medicine-name>` to 51115 to get details about a medicine (composition and price).
 [Unfinished]

 ###Todo
-- Add an extension 'info' (@genmed.info) to get the composition of a medicine.
+- Add pagination to show more than 5 results.
 - Handle more edge cases and show error messages where applicable.

 ###Thanks